 LAKEWOOD CARES

 The effort will continue as we reach out to other elementary schools in this area where kids are trying to stay clothed and fed.
 Contact lecapresident@gmail.com if you want to help.
 You can donate money by using the Donations link on this web site (under About Us) or by mailing a check to the address at the bottom of this page, or by bringing a check payable to LECA to 2575 Desoto Way S or to 1874 Juarez Way S. Please do not put the check in the mailbox; clip it to the outside of the box.
-You can put your preference in the memo line for one or more of the above needs, leave it blank or write “Whatever” and we will put the money where needed.
+There is also a pink lockbox at 1874 Juarez marked “Lakewood.”
+You can put your preference in the memo line for one or more of the above needs, leave it blank, or write “Whatever” and we will put the money where needed.

 Food Bank Donations

-We urge all our residents to help support the Food Bank operated by the St. Petersburg Free Clinic, located at 863 3rd Avenue North.
-You can drop food any morning at the loading dock behind the building.
-You can also bring items to 4117 Narvarez Way S., where a Food Bank volunteer lives — she will get it to the distribution center.
+We urge all our residents to help support the Food Bank operated by the St. Petersburg Free Clinic, which now has a warehouse very close to us on the SE corner of 31st Street and 22nd Avenue S. You can also bring items to 4117 Narvarez Way S., where a Food Bank volunteer lives — she will get it to the distribution center.
 Checks payable to the St. Petersburg Free Clinic can also be left there, or addressed to LECA and mailed to the post office box at the bottom of this page.
-Food and checks can also be left at the mailbox at 1874 Juarez Way S.
+Donations can also be left at the pink box near the door at 1874 Juarez Way S.

 Friendly Reminders